bitrise-io/devcenter/_articles/en/reviews/getting-started-with-react-native-apps-makeover.md

 The **Deploy to bitrise.io** Step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](https://devcenter.bitrise.io/builds/build-artifacts-online/) tab on your Build’s page.
 All you have to do is add the Step to your workflow and [configure](/tutorials/deploy/bitrise-app-deployment/) it based on with who and how you want to share the artifacts.
 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

-## Deploying your iOS app to Testflight and iTunes Connect
+## Deploying your iOS app iTunes Connect

 If you wish to deploy your iOS app, follow the instructions in [Code sign your iOS project for deployment](https://devcenter.bitrise.io/getting-started/getting-started-with-react-native-apps/#sign-and-export-your-ios-project-for-deployment).

 {% include message_box.html type="important" title="Have you exported an **app-store** .ipa file yet" content="Make sure that you have exported an **app-store** .ipa file before starting the deployment procedure to a native marketplace!"%}

 1. Add the `Deploy to iTunes Connect - Application Loader` Step to your workflow, after the **Xcode Archive & Export for iOS** Step but preferably before the **Deploy to Bitrise.io** Step.
-2. Provide your Apple credentials in the `Deploy to iTunes Connect - Application Loader` Step.
+2. Provide your Apple credentials in the **Deploy to iTunes Connect - Application Loader** Step.

    The Step will need your:
    * Apple ID